BJackal/ChasteWorkshopSRN/README.md

 ## Example 2: Morphogen-dependent proliferation

-Visit the [https://chaste.cs.ox.ac.uk/trac/wiki/PaperTutorials/CellBasedComparison2017/MorphogenMonolayer](morphogen-dependent proliferation 'paper tutorial') that can be found on the old Chaste wiki.
+Visit the (https://chaste.cs.ox.ac.uk/trac/wiki/PaperTutorials/CellBasedComparison2017/MorphogenMonolayer)[morphogen-dependent proliferation 'paper tutorial'] that can be found on the old Chaste wiki.
 Try running this yourself locally, by creating a new test suite and pasting the code found at the bottom of the wiki page into it.
 If you're not sure how to create and run a new test suite after having read the guidance [https://chaste.cs.ox.ac.uk/trac/wiki/UserTutorials/WritingTests](here), then please ask one of the demonstrators.